richardanaya/hypershape/README.md

 * `mv-light` - light to add to a space
 * `mv-water` - dynamic water element to add to a space

+## Project status

+* basic elements are implemented
+* want to add less distructive changes to 3D scene when dom changes
+* want to add more lights
+* want to support more 3D formats
+* want to add better input controls
+* want to add VR support with teleport

 ## Learn HyperShape in 4 examples

 ### 3D model positioned in space that links to another page